r-lyeh-archived/bundle/README.md

 - Bundle is easy to integrate, comes in an amalgamated distribution.
 - Bundle is tiny.
 All dependencies included.
 Self-contained.
 - Bundle is cross-platform.
-- Bundle is MIT licensed.
+- Bundle is BOOST licensed.

 ### bundle stream format